 A note to the patients of North American Spine and Pain

-Dr. Rastogi and Dr. Slevin – CO founders and CEO’s at North American Spine and Pain believe educating our patients, visitors and community is a positive way to help prevent further infection and keeping our loved ones safe.
-We are adhering to guidance from the CDC and have a team on our staff that have taken active roles in the education of our staff and patients daily.
-The best way to prevent infection is to avoid being exposed to this virus.
+Dr. Rastogi and Dr. Slevin, Co-Founders and CEO’s at North American Spine and Pain believe educating our patients, visitors and community is a positive way to help prevent further infection and keeping our loved ones safe.
+We are adhering to guidance from the CDC and have taken active roles in the education of our staff and patients daily, as well as adjusting our policies to keep everyone safe and slow the spread.

 - Wash your hands often with soap and water for at least 20 seconds, especially after going to the bathroom; before eating; and after blowing your nose, coughing, or sneezing.
 If soap and water are not readily available, use an alcohol-based hand sanitizer with at least 60% alcohol.
 Always wash hands with soap and water if hands are visibly dirty.